777arc/textbook/content/frequency_domain.rst

    :scale: 100 %
    :align: center

-Because there is no frequency, in the frequency domain we have a spike at 0 Hz, which makes sense if you think about it.
-The frequency domain is not going to be "empty", because that only happens when there is no signal present (i.e. time domain of 0's).
+Because there is no frequency, in the frequency domain we have a spike at 0 Hz.
+It makes sense if you think about it.
+The frequency domain is not going to be "empty" because that only happens when there is no signal present (i.e., time domain of 0s).
 We call 0 Hz in the frequency domain "DC", because it's caused by a DC signal in time (a constant signal that doesn't change).
 Note that if we increase the amplitude of our DC signal in the time domain, the spike at 0 Hz in the frequency domain will also increase.

 Later on we will learn about what exactly the y-axis in the frequency domain plot means, but for now you can think of it as a sort of amplitude that tells you how much of that frequency was present in the time domain signal.